 The Academy is a new tuition-free, six-month online certification program designed to help adults

 gain the skills needed to pursue in-demand jobs or continue their education.

-Learners can receive professional certificates for sought-after jobs such as data analysis, IT support, cybersecurity, project management, sales operations, and digital marketing.
+Learners can receive professional certificates for sought-after jobs such as data analytics, IT support,

 Courses are also pre-approved for college credit.

 CLICK HERE for a one-page information sheet about the Academy.

 THIS IS AN EXCLUSIVE, LIMITED OPPORTUNITY FOR PALM BEACH COUNTY RESIDENTS.